chakrabar/chakrabar.github.io/_posts/articles/2017-11-18-new-features-of-csharp-6.md

 ```

+So that's all we had for today.
 It'll be good idea to copy-paste the whole code, call the methods and debug, to understand them better.
 You can run all the snippets above by wrapping them inside a code like this

 ```cs
 using System;